brimoran/RDataViz/README.md

 # RDataViz

-Examples of data viz using R with an emphasis on good practice in visual design for a 'corporate' rather than scientific audience.
+Examples of data viz using R with an emphasis on good practice in visual design for a 'corporate' rather than for a scientific audience.

 All examples tested with R version 3.4.0 and assume that R Studio is being used, tested with version 1.0.143.